Skip to main content

 Vitamin E

-Function: Works as an antioxidant, protects immune cells from damage and involves in modulation of immune cells.
+Function: Acts as an antioxidant to protect immune cells from damage and is involved in the modulation of immune cells.

 Sources: Nuts (almond, hazelnuts, peanut), sunflower seeds, avocado, plant based oils (wheat germ oil, sunflower oil, safflower oil, corn oil).